gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * Moreover, all tasks have to adhere to some prerequisites(a.k.a `pre-conditions`) which will be necessary to execute the task.
 Authors propose to define pre-conditions for each task, which must be met for the task to be eligible for execution otherwise that task should be rejected.
 * If multiple tasks are invoked simultaneously or in `pending` state, then they will be executed in a First-In-First-Out (FIFO) manner.

-> Note: Dependent ordering among tasks will be addresed later which may enable concurrent execution of tasks.
+> Note: Dependent ordering among tasks will be addressed later which may enable concurrent execution of tasks.

 #### Deletion